ddbj/www/_ddbj/mss-e.md

 1. If you login to [DFAST](https://dfast.ddbj.nig.ac.jp/) with [D-way account](/account-e.html), you can manage the [jobs analyzed](https://dfast.ddbj.nig.ac.jp/help_login) in [DFAST](https://dfast.ddbj.nig.ac.jp/).
 If you have not obtained the login account, see [“Create a D-way account in the website”](/account-e.html#account-for-bioproject-biosample-submissions) to get a new account.

 ### How to submit the data obtained in DFAST  {#mssdfast-3}
 1. Login to [DFAST](https://dfast.ddbj.nig.ac.jp/) with your account.
 First, upload the fasta file in “job submission page”, and start the job to analyze the genome.
 At this stage, you can obtain a job ID.
 When the job is finished, click “DDBJ submission” tab on the page.
-The annotation and sequence files, which are needed for MSS submission, are created after you fill the form in metadata section.(*1)
+The annotation and sequence files, which are needed for MSS submission, are created after you fill necessary data (e.g. BioProject ID, BioSample ID, locus_tag prefix, and other metadata) into the form in metadata section.(*1)
+Finally, click "Format Check" to do the syntax check of the files.
+1. Submitting by DFAST job ID
+    1. Copy the target job ID (format: <span style="font-family:Arial;">########-####-####-####-############</span>)
+1. Submitting the files downloaded from DFAST
-1. On the [job management page](https://dfast.ddbj.nig.ac.jp/help_login), add checkmark to the job number that you would like to submit to DDBJ.
+    1. In the [job management page](https://dfast.ddbj.nig.ac.jp/help_login), add checkmark to the job number that you would like to submit to DDBJ.
     1. Select "MSS" for the file format type, and click “DOWNLOAD” to download the submission files.
 Please check the meta information carefully.
 If you encounter a warning, check again and correct the metadata that you have filled (*2).
 If you would like to edit the annotation and meta data on a text file, download the files and open them by text editor.
 1. Apply for the submission through ["Application form for MSS"](https://mss.ddbj.nig.ac.jp/).
-According to the process shown in ["The Flow of MSS"](/ddbj/mss-e.html#flow), send the submission files that you have downloaded in DFAST to DDBJ.
+According to the process shown in ["The Flow of MSS"](/ddbj/mss-e.html#flow), send the submission files to DDBJ.

 *1 You can use [DFAST](https://dfast.ddbj.nig.ac.jp/) and obtain the result of genome annotation without logging in.
-In that case, you should remember the job ID.
-When you login to DFAST, you can import the job into your account by the function of job history on the menu bar.
+After you login to DFAST, you can import the job into your account by the function of "Job History" on the menu bar if you remember the job ID.

-*2 The function in [DFAST](https://dfast.ddbj.nig.ac.jp/) for checking the metadata is simple.
+*2 The function for checking the metadata in [DFAST](https://dfast.ddbj.nig.ac.jp/) is simple.
 You may be asked to correct the files by DDBJ curators after you submit the data.